1 Flag Availability

 5.1 Where are your flags made?

-Our two main flag vendors, Valley Forge and Eder are headquartered and manufacturer their flags in the United States.
+Our two main flag vendors, Valley Forge and Eder are headquartered and manufacture their flags in the United States.

 Valley Forge was founded in 1882 originally as a burlap bag business.
 During the Depression Era, the company evolved to meet the increasing demand for United States Flags.
 This marked the beginning to the Valley Forge Flag Brand.
 They are headquartered in Wyomissing, Pennsylvania and manufacturer their flags in facilities throughout South Carolina.